RAIC Syllabus Categories

 Finally, it is essential to design with conviction that the essence of architecture lies in its artistic power and integrity.
 The sequence of design courses explores design principles, architectural typologies and integrations.

-Face-to-Face via studio workshops located in 13 chapters: Victoria, Vancouver, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, Thunder Bay, Toronto, London, Ottawa, Montreal and Halifax
+Design Studio Course Delivery: Face-to-Face via studio workshops located in 12 cities across Canada: Victoria, Vancouver, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, Thunder Bay, Toronto, London, Ottawa, and Halifax.

 Concurrent application in the ‘real world’ of theory learned through academic and design courses is an integral part of the RAIC Syllabus.
 Students are required to seek and obtain work experience under the direct supervision of a Canadian Registered, Practising Architect, in a variety of office situations to demonstrate and document the acquisition and application of knowledge obtained per Canadian Experience Record Book (CERB) requirements of the Intern Architect Program (IAP).

-Although no work experience is required of Part I students, it is recommended that you find employment a few courses prior the beginning of Part II.
-(Work experience, or "back-entering" gained prior to Syllabus studies and/or during Part I of the program may be applicable.)
+Although no work experience is required of Part I students, work experience, or "back-entering" gained immediately prior to Syllabus studies and/or during Part I of the program may be applicable.

 In the Syllabus, a Student is expected to be involved with the intent of learning.
 Successful Syllabus students are committed, self-motivated, and tenacious, and are able to study independently (correspondence courses) as well as work with others (design workshops).
 In addition to diligent study, students are expected to contribute time and energy to their local Chapter, assisting the volunteer professionals in delivery of the design studio courses.

 There is no ‘fast-track’ method of completing the Syllabus, though advanced standing may apply due to previously completed post-secondary courses.
 Please review the Application Process, the Credit Assessment and the Studio Advanced Standing Policy.

-Costs to deliver the Syllabus are financed by Student Fees.
+Costs to deliver the RAIC Syllabus Program are financed by Student Fees.
 Please see the Fees Sectionof our website for further details.